 1. My test results indicate there is no chlorine in the pool, but I know there is.
 Why does this happen?

 If the chlorine is high, usually over 10 ppm, the DPD reagents may partially or totally bleach out, resulting in a false-low or zero chlorine reading.
-The most reliable method to determine an approximate chlorine concentration is to dilute the sample and retest.
-For a 1:1 dilution multiply the result by 2; for a 1:3 dilution multiply by 4, etc.
+To determine an approximate chlorine concentration, perform a 1:1 dilution (4.5 mL of sample water + 4.5 mL of distilled or non-chlorinated water).
+Follow the normal instructions for the test.
+Match color to a standard and multiply the associated value by 2 for the chlorine level.
+You may also use this dilution procedure for high bromine levels.

 2. Since a drop-count test is all about seeing a color change, how can I be certain I've reached the true endpoint of a reaction?

-A sample treated with indicator will show a mix of two colors until the titration's color change is complete.
-For instance, you will see both red- and blue-colored water in your test cell midway through a hardness test as shown below.
-This is called a “transitional” color.
-When you think you've reached the endpoint, add one more drop of titrant to be certain the color change is permanent.
+A treated sample will show a mixture of the original color and the endpoint color as the titrant is added until the endpoint is reached.
+(For instance you will see both pink- and blue-colored water in your sample midway through a hardness test.)
+Add one more drop of titrant after the endpoint to be certain the color change was permanent.
 If the color remains unchanged, do not count this last drop.

 The sample starts out colorless (1) then turns a distinct color with addition of an indicator (2).
 As titrant is added, the sample shows a mixture of two colors (3).
 Finally, the color changes completely at the titration's endpoint (4).